Nalanda Medical College and Hospital: History

-Overview
+Hospital

 The hospital has about 750 normal beds and 200 emergency beds.
 It has two campuses spread over 100 acres.
 The college campus at Bhoothnath has an administrative building, UG hostels (for boys and girls), a college library, lecture theatre and buildings for non-clinical and para-clinical subjects and doctors' quarters.
 The hospital campus at Agamkuan beside RMRI has hospital buildings, a centre of excellence, vaccine house, and hostel for interns, Pgs, and nursing students.

 Centre of excellence is located at hospital campus where all types of diagnostics and investigation services are done and a blood bank is also present there.
 It has two auditoriums, one at the college campus and another one at the hospital campus.
 It has a seminar hall which is fully air-conditioned with a multimedia projector and other audio-video aids.

 At hospital campus the following services are provided: